GOLD

 - Both negative: Both sides unwinding → Low conviction, neutral to ranging market

-Tip: When PCR becomes negative or very large, use COI Strength instead - it handles these edge cases better and provides clearer directional signals.
+Tip: When PCR becomes negative or very large, use COI Strength % and OI Strength % instead - they handle these edge cases better and provide clearer directional signals.

 Best Practices for Combining PCR with Price: